WebDevStudios/wp-search-with-algolia/README.txt

 This plugin requires API keys from [Algolia](https://www.algolia.com/).
 API keys are free for small personal projects and non-commercial use.
 Learn more about [commercial use pricing](https://www.algolia.com/pricing/).

+=== WP Search with Algolia Pro ===
 Introducing **WP Search with Algolia Pro**, our new premium version of WP Search with Algolia!
 Pro features include:

+* Multisite Network-wide support!
+	* Create a global search for content across all the sites in your network all in one Algolia index.
 * WooCommerce support
   * Indexing Product data including SKU, pricing (standard and variable), sales, and short descriptions.
   * Total sales and total ratings indexed for popularity
 * Advanced SEO support with Yoast SEO, All in One SEO, Rank Math SEO, and SEOPress
   * Content level settings to exclude individual content from the search index
   * Set Algolia’s indexing to match with existing search engine “noindex” settings
-* Multisite Network-wide support coming soon!

 Are you ready to go Pro?
 Check out [WP Search with Algolia Pro on Pluginize](https://pluginize.com/plugins/wp-search-with-algolia-pro/)!